evantravers/Headspace.spoon/README.md

 Protect your focus and keep your head in the right space by blocking distracting applications from even opening.

-Headspace once `:start()` listens for URL schemes of the following format:
+Headspace listens for URL schemes of the following format:

 `hammerspoon://setBlacklist?tags=comma,separated,tags&apps=comma,separated,names`
 `hammerspoon://setWhitelist?tags=comma,separated,tags&apps=comma,separated,names`
-`hammerspoon://stopHeaspace`
+`hammerspoon://stopHeadspace`

 `setBlacklist` and `setWhitelist` are exclusive.
 Setting a new list will wipe out the previous settings.